Johnru36/Microsoft-Internet-Usage-Gender-Equality-Data/README.md

 Key topics/variables in the dataset include:

-•	**Online Risks Encountered** (Q2A_Doxing to Q2U_unwanted sexual attention) Twenty one risk items asking respondents whether they encountered specific types of internet incivility.
+•	**Online Risks Encountered** (Q2A_Doxing to Q2U_unwanted sexual attention) Twenty one risk items asking respondents whether they encountered specific types of internet incivility

-•	**Risk Sources** (Q2ar1_risk source to Q2axnone) Who were the sources of uncivil behavior that respondents encountered
+•	**Risk Sources** (Q2ar1_risk_source to Q2axnone) Who were the sources of uncivil behavior that respondents encountered

 •	**Pain experienced** (Q5_1A_pain to Q5_1U) How much pain was caused by any specific risks respondents experienced in Q2. _Asked for up to 5 randomly selected risks a given user experienced_.